-Many new streamers forget that consistency is key and they just go live whenever, being spontaneous might me fun one or twice, but people like having things to look forward to.
+Many new streamers forget that consistency is key and they just go live whenever.
+Being spontaneous might be fun once or twice, but people like having things to look forward to.
 If you have a clear schedule and actually show up at the times posted, it’s more likely that your viewers will make a mental note to go watch when that happens, and if you’re a good enough streamer, they’ll probably come back for more and clear their schedules for you.

 2. Build an Online Identity